 Frequently Asked Questions

 Yes.
 Aruba Instant APs fully support external RADIUS servers for 802.1X authentication.
-When creating an employee network SSID, select Enterprise security and enter the Cloud RADIUS server IP, port (1812), and shared secret.
+When creating an employee network SSID, select Enterprise security and enter the Cloud RADIUS server IP, the assigned port from your IronWiFi Console, and shared secret.
 Aruba Instant also supports RadSec (RADIUS over TLS) for encrypted RADIUS communication.

 Dynamic RADIUS Proxy routes all authentication requests through the Aruba Instant virtual controller rather than sending them from each individual AP's IP address.
 This simplifies RADIUS server configuration because you only need to register one NAS IP (the virtual controller IP) instead of every AP's IP.
 Enable it under System settings in the Aruba Instant web interface.